UNO: Unifying One-stage Video Scene Graph Generation via Object-Centric Visual Representation Learning: Methodology

 \subsubsection{Dynamic Triplet Prediction}

 Existing methods either learn an adjacency matrix~\cite{panopticsg2024tpami} to identify subject-object pairs or directly predict pairwise subject-object embeddings~\cite{Wang_2024_CVPR}, followed by sequential relation prediction.
 In contrast, our approach introduces a dynamic triplet prediction mechanism that directly associates $N$ objects with $K$ relations, eliminating the need to construct an $N \times N$ object pair matrix. {In theory, $K$ can be as large as $N^2$, since each object may interact with every other object.
 However, in practice, $K \ll N$ due to the inherent sparsity of real-world interactions—only a small subset of object pairs exhibit meaningful relationships.
-Detailed complexity analysis is provided in Appendix~\ref{app:efficiency}.} This reduces redundancy and duplication in triplet prediction while maintaining high performance.
+This reduces redundancy and duplication in triplet prediction while maintaining high performance.
 Fig.~\ref{fig:dynamic_triplet} illustrates the proposed module.

 \myheading{Pairwise Index Matching.} Each relation is defined as an interaction between two objects, with one as the subject and the other as the object.
 Thus, each relation slot inherently encodes information about the subject-object pair.
 We reformulate the problem as mapping relation slots to specialized representations that store the corresponding pair of object slots, enabling direct matching without constructing an $N \times N$ matrix.
 Formally, given $K$ relation slots at the $t$-frame, $\mathbf{z}_t = \langle \mathbf{z}_{t}^{1}, \ldots, \mathbf{z}_{t}^{K} \rangle$, for each $\mathbf{z}_{t}^{j}$, we use two FFNs to generate subject-object pair of reference embeddings: $\mathbf{p}_{j}^{s}$ and $\mathbf{p}_{j}^{o}$.